esperco/front-end-challenge/README.md

 Using this repository as base, please help Mr. Boggins develop the front-end for his app.
-We estimate that this would take someone familiar with Typescript and React no more than 6 hours to complete.
+We estimate that this would take someone familiar with Typescript and React no more than 6 hours to complete, but don't worry if it takes you longer than that.

 Rules
 -----
 * You can discuss this exercise with anyone you want, but please do not ask anyone to write or review your actual code.

+* You can [contact us](https://esper.com/contact) at any time for any reason.

 * You can Google anything you need to.